Saving for College: Surveying Some Options

 What if your child receives a scholarship?

-If your child receives a scholarship, and you decide to withdraw funds from a 529 account rather than change beneficiaries, you will owe ordinary income taxes on any earnings generated by your contributions.
-If the withdrawal exceeds the amount of the scholarship, you will have to pay an additional 10% penalty on earnings for the amount greater than the scholarship.
-If you withdraw less, the 10% penalty does not apply.
+If your child receives a scholarship, and you decide to withdraw funds from a 529 account rather than change beneficiaries, you will pay additional taxes.
+Why?
+You will owe ordinary income taxes on any earnings generated by your contributions.
+If the withdrawal exceeds the amount of the scholarship, you will owe an additional 10% penalty on earnings for the amount greater than the scholarship.
+The 10% penalty does not apply if you withdraw less.
 Such non-qualified withdrawals may also be subject to recapture of state tax credits or deductions you received when making contributions.

 Impact on federal and state income taxes